joelkp/ranoise/README.md

 This repository contains a copy of my PRNG algorithms and related things.
 It includes test programs, both my own tests and for generating a stream of pseudo-random `int` data sent to `stdout` for test purposes.

 The basic idea of the "ranoise" functions is to use a simple counter as state for random number generation, to be changed with some positive or negative frequency; chaotic waveshaping transforms the current counter value to the pseudo-random number it indexes.
 A stream of noise is produced by looping through the use of a ranoise function, calling it with the different counter values.
-Random access within a noise stream is also allowed, by simply changing the argument of the function.
-Given the simplicity of the function, it's a good alternative to storing and using arrays of random data, and the randomness is not too shabby either.
+Random access within a noise stream is also allowed by simply using different arguments of the function, just like array indices.
+These functions can be a good alternative to storing and using arrays of random data.

+For each "ranoise" function, a function named with a `_next`-suffix is also provided; it behaves like a normal PRNG function for getting a next value, updating a passed state on each call.
+The state should be initialized before the first call to some value (any seed value is fine, including 0).

 See the article "[Random access noise: Avalanche effect through chaotic waveshaping](https://joelkp.frama.io/blog/ran-chaos-waveshape.html)" for more.
 Currently, programs for the following versions are included:
- * `ranoise32` -- Minimal lower-quality version (for use e.g. in place of LCGs)
+ * `ranoise32` -- Minimal lower-quality version (compares well to 32-bit LCGs)
  * `ranoise32_old` -- Older, more elaborate medium-quality version
  * `ranoise32b` -- Higher-quality version (compares well to SplitMix32)